Witt vectors, semirings, and total positivity: The Schur model for over

 It appears to be the case that over $\bZ$ or $\bZ_p$, any composition algebra that cannot be generated by linear operators can trace its origin to the $d_p$ operators---in other words, to lifting Frobenius maps to characteristic $0$.
 There are probably theorems to this effect.
 (For example, Buium~\cite{Buium:arithmetic-analogues} classifies ring scheme structures on the plane $\bA^2_{\bZ_p}$, which is perhaps the first test case, and he is able to prove such a result there.)
 Could it be that the existence of nonlinear composition algebras over $\bRpl$ is due to a similarly identifiable phenomenon?
-It seems quite optimistic to hope the answer is yes, but if it were, it would be so important that the question should not be dismissed.
+It seems optimistic to hope that the answer is yes, but if it were, the importance would be so great that the question should not be dismissed.